WycliffeAssociates/btt-recorder-docs/docs/editing2.rst

 You may go between listening to the source audio and listening to your recording.

-Remove a section of recording
+Remove a Section of the Recording
 ************************************

 The action of removing a section of a recording is known as a 'cut.'